SReichelt/slate2/doc/Notation.md

   An unquoted identifier cannot start with `%` or `@` or the sequence `//` or `/*`, or contain any of the parenthesis, punctuation, or subscript/superscript separator characters mentioned above, nor whitespace, ASCII control characters, or backticks.
-  An unquoted identifier cannot start with a numeral, except when the identifier follows a dot (possibly with whitespace between).
+  An unquoted identifier cannot start with a numeral, except when the identifier immediately follows a dot.
   An unquoted identifier can optionally end with any number of apostrophes and quotation marks.
   Quoted and unquoted identifiers are treated equivalently if they consist of the same characters, except when explicitly specified otherwise.